Skip to main content

 Loss of visual acuity (your ability to see detail at different distances) or loss of visual field (your ability to see in your side vision) can affect your ability to drive safely.

-Certain eye conditions, including age-related macular degeneration (AMD), glaucoma and cataracts can cause significant vision loss.
-Some of the symptoms of these eye conditions can make it more difficult to drive.
+Certain eye conditions, including age-related macular degeneration (AMD), glaucoma and cataracts can cause changes to vision over time.

 What are the eyesight standards for driving in Australia?

 Changes in your vision may happen gradually, so it is important to have regular eye examinations to detect any potential eye conditions early.
-Read this article for more information on eye tests.
+Read our 'Are you getting your eyes tested regularly' article for more information on eye tests.

 What is a conditional license?